landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template.md

 ## Data Management Plan and other Documentation
 *[Include a reference to all the documents that may affect decision making about datasets in this project.]*

  - 	The data management plan that was submitted with the grant proposal for this project can be found in *[blank]*
 - 	Data Sharing Agreement between *[blank]* and *[blank]* can be found in *[blank]*. *[See [guidance document](guidance.md#data-management-plan-and-documentation) for more information]*
 - 	Contracts between *[blank]* and *[blank]* that involve data management can be found in *[blank]*
 - 	Department and college policies with data management consequences *[blank]*
 - 	Oregon State University Open Access policy can be found [here]( https://cdss.library.oregonstate.edu/sites/default/files/osu_openacesspolicy_final_single_page.pdf).
 The policy directs faculty to submit an electronic copy of the author's accepted (post-peer review, pre-typeset) manuscript of their articles to OSU Libraries for dissemination via the ScholarsArchive@OSU institutional repository.
-- 	Oregon State University’s University Data Managmeent, Classification, and Incident Response policy can be found [here]( https://is.oregonstate.edu/ois/data-management-and-classification-overview).
+- 	Oregon State University’s University Data Management, Classification, and Incident Response policy can be found [here]( https://is.oregonstate.edu/ois/data-management-and-classification-overview).
 It classifies data into Unrestricted, Sensitive and Confidential and defines standards of care for each kind to protect confidentiality, integrity, and availability of data.
 - 	All the researchers and collaborators in this research project strive to work with data in an ethical manner, and will use the [Community Principles on Ethical Data Practices](https://datapractices.org/community-principles-on-ethical-data-sharing/) as a guiding code of ethics.
--       Funder policies on data management. *[See [guidance document](guidance.md#data-management-plan-and-documentation) for more information]*
+-       Funder policies on data management. *[See [guidance document](guidance.md #data-management-plan-and-documentation) for more information]*

 ## Data Management Units